tymefighter/KoraKaagaz/Specs/Processing/AhmedZaheerDadarkar-spec.md

 # Summary and Conclusion

-* The serialize and deserialize methods can work on any object that is Serializable i.e. not just on board objects.
+* The `serialize` and `deSerialize` methods can work on any object that is `Serializable` i.e. not just on board objects.
 This would be useful for other serializable objects like the board state that have to be transferred using the network.
 * The various methods for drawing different standard shapes would be present as static functions within the `BoardObjectBuilder` class.
 * The `BoardObject` class is the class whose objects would be operated upon by various different operations like rotate, delete, undo, redo, color change.
-  Objects of this class would be sent accross the network to inform the server and other clients about an operation performed on the object by a client.
+  Objects of this class would be sent over the network to inform the server and other clients about an operation performed on the object by a client.
-* The store and load functions for storing and loading the board state in the the server's file system would be provided for use by the server which has to maintain persistence of the board object.
+* The store and load functions for storing and loading the board state string in the server's file system would be provided for use by the server which has to maintain persistence of the board state.